10201502602

 Visit Museo Storico della Liberazione to uncover modern history.
 As the former headquarters of the SS during the Nazi occupation, Rome's history offers visitors a chilling yet profound experience.
 The museum exhibition includes artifacts that document the Resistance including the 1944 Ardeatine massacre.
 Graffiti created by members of the Resistance is still visible in the cells where they were imprisoned.

-From simple language barriers to more serious issues like a lost passport or twisted ankle, travelers should be prepared for the unexpected and travel insurance can help with that.
-The feeling of being helpless is common for travelers when things go wrong, but these feelings are magnified when you are thousands of miles from home and may be unable to communicate effectively with the local population.
-Travel protection plans from Generali Global Assistance include a variety of services that can help you travel with more peace of mind, including Interpretation/Translation and Medical Referral, which can help you find local qualified doctors who speak your language.
+From simple language barriers to more serious issues like a lost passport or twisted ankle, travelers should be prepared for the unexpected and a travel protection plan may help with that.
+The feeling of being helpless is common for travelers when things go wrong, but these feelings are magnified when you are thousands of miles from home and may be unable to communicate effectively with the locas.

-With so much at stake, such as the financial investment of a European vacation, international travelers should be sure to secure an appropriate travel insurance plan with Trip Cancellation and Trip Interruption coverages.
+With so much at stake, such as the financial investment of a European vacation, international travelers should be sure to purchase a travel protection plan with Trip Cancellation and Trip Interruption coverages.

-Rather than asking whether European vacation destinations warrant travel insurance, you might want to consider the possible costs of certain unexpected issues if you don’t have coverage.
-After all, a free walking tour can suddenly become costly if you need medical attention or get pickpocketed and don’t have travel protection that can reimburse you and help you get through a stressful time.
+Rather than asking whether European vacation destinations warrant travel protection plans, you might want to consider the possible costs of certain unexpected issues if you don’t have coverage.
+After all, a free walking tour can suddenly become costly if you need medical attention or get pickpocketed and don’t have travel protection that can help reimburse you and help you get through a stressful time.

 Also read: Why Travel Insurance is a Smart Decision for a European Vacation